How to Install PHPUnit on Ubuntu 24.04, 22.04 or 20.04

 composer global update phpunit/phpunit

 This command instructs Composer to update the PHPUnit package globally to its latest version, ensuring you have access to the most current functionalities and improvements.
-Regular updates can enhance the testing efficiency and reliability for your PHP projects on Ubuntu.
+Regular updates can enhance your PHP projects’ testing efficiency and reliability on Ubuntu.

 Removing PHPUnit

 If you need to remove PHPUnit from your system, you can do so using Composer.
-This might be necessary when you want to declutter your development environment or resolve conflicts with other versions.
+This might be necessary to declutter your development environment or resolve conflicts with other versions.
 To remove PHPUnit, use the following command:

 composer global remove phpunit/phpunit